Hire a Medicaid Attorney in NYC and Long Island

-It is important to note, that even without planning, New York law allows certain exempt transfers that can be done on the eve of entering a nursing home to preserve some or all of the assets - such as spousal refusal and transfers to disabled children.
+Important Note: Even without planning, New York law allows certain exempt transfers.
+You can perform these transfers on the eve of entering a nursing home to preserve some or all of the assets, such as spousal refusal and transfers to disabled children.

-It is important to understand that there are two types of Medicaid long-term care with very different eligibility guidelines:
+There are two types of Medicaid long-term care: Chronic and Community.
+Each has very different eligibility guidelines:

 Medicaid Nursing Home Care (Chronic)